Laboratorio de Mundos Lejanos

 Opened opportunities to work with us

-Open contract to hire a postdoc (preferentially within five years after PhD defense) to work on our TEMPO project (Temporal Evolution and Metamorphosis of exoPlanets and their atmOspheres).
-More information in this link.
+Open predoctoral contract (FPI) to develop work on our KOBE experiment and TEMPO project (Temporal Evolution and Metamorphosis of exoPlanets and their atmOspheres).

 Call status: Open